nkcr/Google-Cloud-Storage-Upload/README.md

 Encrypt content
 --------
 Sometimes you'll want to encrypt your data before storing.
 It might be a good thing. <br>
 Nothing more easy.
-You can pipe your command with someting that encrypt your data.
-For example with aescript (see http://www.aescrypt.com/) you can do that : <br>
+You can pipe your command with something that encrypt your data.
+For example with script (see http://www.aescrypt.com/) you can do that : <br>
 $ python upload_command.py "pg_dump my_database | aescrypt -e -k storage.key - "gs://my-bucket-ch/pgsql/$(date +\%Y-\%m-\%d-\%H\%M).sql.aes